saliei/saliei.github.io/content/about.md

 and scales we've never been able to before.

-I also recently founded [Aliei Company LTD](https://alieicompany.co.uk), a venture dedicated to creating and delivering innovative AI-driven technologies and solutions.
+I also recently founded [Aliei Company LTD](https://alieicompany.co.uk), a venture dedicated to creating and delivering AI-driven technologies and solutions.

 Get into contact: [saeid.aliei@gmail.com](mailto:saeid.aliei@gmail.com).